kellerberrin/KGL_Gene/README.md

 Hardware requirements:

-The software is compute and memory intensive and requires a 1/10/100 class workstation; 1TB ecc memory, 10TB fast (nvme) disk storage and 100 execution threads.
+The software is compute and memory intensive and requires a 1/10/100 class workstation; 1TB ecc memory, 10TB fast (nvme) disk storage and 100 hardware execution threads.

 If you have any questions then please email me